 Protect Your Home with ExTremeBloc™

 Our ExTremeBloc™ crawl space insulation keeps your crawl space dry and free of moisture in many ways, and it’s all because of its superior design.
-It is this advanced design that allows crawl spaces to become energy-efficient powerhouses, even in deep winter.
+It is this advanced design that allows crawl spaces to become energy-efficient powerhouses, even in the most difficult climates.

 ExTremeBloc™ has two major components: a durable foam body and a radiant barrier embedded with graphite particles.
 The foam body is strong enough to remain intact over time, meaning that it won’t tear during services and cleaning.
 The radiant barrier is also extremely durable, so you don’t have to worry about either piece of the ExTremeBloc™ barrier coming apart.